If you want to learn how to write better where do you go?

 For today, I’ve chosen to take some advice from one the most popular fiction writers of the last few decades: Stephen King.

 Now, great sales figures aren’t always an indication of greatness in any field.

 But it probably means that the creator knows what s/he is doing and what works.
-Plus, I have found that that quite a few of Stephen King’s books – like Insomnia, The Long Walk or The Running Man- are really good reads (and sometimes even greater films).
+Plus, I have found that that quite a few of Stephen King’s books like Insomnia and The Long Walk are really good reads (and sometimes even greater films.